Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Results and discussion

-We employ relaxation-time approximations~\ref{df_ep}, \eqref{df_mp} for the interaction of electrons and magnons with phonons and choose values of $\tau_{\text{e-p}}=1$\,ps~\cite{groeneveld1992effect, mongin2019ultrafast, voisin2001ultrafast} and $\tau_{\text{m-p}}=10$\,ps~\cite{liu2017magnon}, respectively.
+We employ relaxation-time approximations~\eqref{df_ep}, \eqref{df_mp} for the interaction of electrons and magnons with phonons and choose values of $\tau_{\text{e-p}}=1$\,ps~\cite{groeneveld1992effect, mongin2019ultrafast, voisin2001ultrafast} and $\tau_{\text{m-p}}=10$\,ps~\cite{liu2017magnon}, respectively.
 The magnon-phonon process is included here to ensure that the system eventually reaches a complete equilibrium.
 The numerical value of the magnon-phonon relaxation time is such that the demagnetization process at early times remains essentially unaffected.
 The importance of the relaxation contributions will be discussed in more detail below.

 Since we aim at describing a metallic system at high densities, only electrons around and above the Fermi energy play an important role in the dynamics.
-Their contribution to the k-resolved carrier distribution is
+Their contribution to the $k$-resolved carrier distribution is

 where we subtract the Fermi-Dirac distribution function for the electrons at equilibrium before excitation, including the equilibrium chemical potential~$\mu$.

 Figure~\ref{electron_distribution_f} shows the changes in majority $\delta n_{\bvec{k}\uparrow}$ (a) and minority carriers $\delta n_{\bvec{k}\downarrow}$ (b) at different times.
 The instantaneous excitation at $t=0$ leads to a dipolar shape (black lines), which indicates a redistribution of electrons from below to above the Fermi edge.

 The dashed red curve in Fig.~\ref{electron_distribution_f} shows that minority electrons, i.e., carriers in states with energies above $E_{\text{F}}$ are dominantly scattered into majority states ($e_{\downarrow} \rightarrow e_{\uparrow}$).
-If we refer to carriers below the Fermi level, $E<E_{\text{F}}$, as holes $(h)$, then majority holes are scattered to minority states ($h_{\uparrow} \rightarrow h_{\downarrow}$) at very early times during the scattering dynamics.
+If we refer to carriers below the Fermi level, $E<E_{\text{F}}$, as holes $(h)$, then majority holes are scattered to minority states ($h_{\uparrow} \rightarrow h_{\downarrow}$) at very early times during the dynamics.
 The snapshot at 33\,fs has been selected as it shows the maximum of this effect, i.e., when the electronic spin polarization reaches a \emph{maximum}, highlighting the deviation from equilibrium in the electronic dynamics.

 The increase in spin polarization is an important characteristic of electron-magnon scattering, as discussed in Sec.~\ref{subsec:spin-polarization} in more detail.
 At later times, cf.~the blue dash dotted and the green dotted lines in Fig.~\ref{electron_distribution_f}, the $\delta n$s decay as the carrier distributions approach their equilibrium values on the time scale set by the electron-phonon and electron-magnon relaxation times.